ansible/ansible/docs/docsite/rst/dev_guide/testing_networking.rst

 $ ANSIBLE_ROLES_PATH=targets ansible-playbook network-all.yaml
 ```

-*NOTE* To run the network tests you will need a number of test machines and sutabily configured inventory file, a sample is included in `test/integration/inventory.network`
+*NOTE* To run the network tests you will need a number of test machines and suitably configured inventory file, a sample is included in `test/integration/inventory.network`

 *NOTE* As with the rest of the integration tests, they can be found grouped by module in `test/integration/targets/MODULENAME/`